Swift-Teacher/Guess-a-Number-Game-Swift/README.md

-# Mark's iOS Code Demonstration Project
+# Mark's iOS Demo Code
 This GitHub project is to demonstrate Mark's iOS code.